eseetao/Ad-Hoc-Network-Project/README.md

 # ECE 143 - Individual Project

-One Paragraph of project description goes here
+The goal of this project is to generate rectangular subsections of ad-hoc networks.
+Each rectangle is independent randomly generated on a grid.
+One single network cannot span the entire grid and following networks must be trimmed to maximum coverage if it intersects an existing, previous network.
+This project can support a 10x10 grid as well as any other dimension specified by the user by changing parameters in the code.

+A detailed explaination and answers to questions will be documented below.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The project contains one Jupyter notebook that can run out of the box.

 ### Prerequisites

-This project uses the libraries random, matplotlib.pyplot, and matplotlib.patches
+This project uses the libraries random, matplotlib.pyplot, and matplotlib.patches.

 ```
 import random